Caramelos de Cianuro

-Caramelos de Cianuro (Cyanide Candies in Spanish) is an alternative rock band from Venezuela formed in 1991.
+Caramelos de Cianuro (Cyanide Caramels in Spanish) is an alternative rock band from Venezuela formed in 1991.

 Career

 The band was founded by vocalist and bassist Asier Cazalis, drummer Pablo Martínez and guitar players Luis Golding and Miguel Ángel "El Enano" González.

 They recorded their first songs, "Nadando a Través De la Galaxia" (Swimming Across the Galaxy) and "Tu Mamá Te Va a Pegar" (Your mom is going to hit you), in 1992.

 A year later, the group signed up with CNR and released an EP called Las Paticas de la Abuela, followed by the band's first album, Cuentos Para Adultos, in 1994.
 Performing a mixture of Latin Punk and alternative rock, Caramelos de Cianuro returned in 1996 with Harakiri City, released by Polygram.
 Two years later, original drummer Pablo Martínez was replaced by Alfonso Tosta, and the group went on tour with Colombian band Aterciopelados.
 In 2000 they released their album Miss Mujerzuela, which achieved platinum status in Venezuela in 2001.

 In 2002, Caramelos de Cianuro released their album called Frisbee, which featured "El Último Polvo".
 This song's video got into MTV Latin America's Top Ten.
 In 2005, Luis Golding left the band and Pável Tello joined the band's line up shortly afterward.
 In 2006 they released their album, Flor De Fuego, with "Como Serpiente" promoted as the lead off single.
 In August 2008, Alfonso Tosta left the band and was replaced by Darío Adames.
 In 2010 the group released the album Caramelos de Cianuro, which gave the band multiple accolades thanks to the hit single "La Casa".